EyalAr/fume/README.md

 ## Source annotations

-Annotation are specified in a comment right before the factory function.
+Annotations are specified in a comment right before the factory function.

 ### Factory name

 **Annotation:** `@name`

-Sets the name of this factory, which will be used to resolve dependencies.
+Sets the name of the factory.
+Will be used to resolve dependencies.

 **Example:**

-*`foo.module.js`*:
+*foo.module.js*:

 ```Javascript
 /* @name foo */
 function factory(bar){ /* ... */ }
 ```

-*`bar.module.js`*:
+*bar.module.js*:

 ```Javascript
 /* @name bar */